aka: Bunny Hood

 - The Metroid Prime subseries replaced the Speed Booster upgrade with one more manageable in 3D, the Boost Ball.
 It's weaker, but still gets you around fast and damages enemies.

 - Final Fantasy Tactics Advance and its sequel has shoes called...well what the trope name is.
 Sprint Shoes boosts your units' Move stat by 1.
 The upgraded version, the Ninja Tabi, lets you move up 2 extra spaces.
-In A2, there is a clan ability that boosts Move for the party by 1 and 2 and it does stack with the Sprint Shoes/Ninja Tabi.
-The Green Mage in A2 can learn Leap, which temporarily boosts a unit's Move by 1.
-Since the highest base stat for Move is 4, combine this with a Ninja Tabi, the clan ability ability Move +2, AND using the Green Mage's Leap ability, you can almost cover half the map by moving 9 spaces!
+In A2, there is a clan ability that boosts Move for the party by 1 that can be upgraded to increase it by 2 and it does stack with the Sprint Shoes/Ninja Tabi.
+The Green Mage in A2 can learn Leap, which temporarily boosts a unit's Move by 1 and also their jump height.
+Since the highest base stat for Move is 5 (Adelle's unique Heritor class; for everything else it's 3 or 4), combine this with a Ninja Tabi, the clan ability ability Move +2, AND using the Green Mage's Leap ability, you can almost cover half the map by moving 10 spaces!

-has Herme's Boots which will double your max run speed.
+- Terraria has Hermes Boots which will double your max run speed.

 - Several spells in Dungeons & Dragons fulfill this purpose, including haste, expeditious retreat, and overland flight.